-When you arrive you should make your way onto the school site via either the front gate or the back gate.
-A member of staff will direct you to the appropriate area within school where you will meet up with old friends and make new acquaintances.
+When you arrive you should make your way to the school site via either the front gate or the back gate.
+A member of staff will direct you to the appropriate area within the school where you will meet up with old friends and make new acquaintances.

 Your first day at school will begin with an assembly, where you will meet the rest of the year group and a number of key staff.

 Following the assembly, your Form Tutor will take you to your new form room, where for some of the day you will be involved in a range of activities.
 These will include playing games to help you find your way round the school and getting to know your new classmates.

 The day may also include one or two lessons, where you can meet some of your teachers and make a start on your school work.